AdaCompNUS/context-pomdp/README.md

 ```
 You can change 2000 and 2001 to any unused port you like.

-Note: this is only required when launching the simulator and the planner in different envirnoments, like local/remote, local/docker.
+Note: this is only required when launching the simulator and the planner in different environments, like local/remote, local/docker.
 For this, you also need to block the cooresponding launching code in run_data_collection.py:
 ```
 launch_summit = True # change to False to avoid automatic launching of SUMMIT before the planner.
 ```